OParker5/38_Design_Challenge/README.md

 ## Overview **Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.**

-This project demonstrates the key of OOP concepts including inheritance, polymorphism, method overloading, method overriding, interfaces, and coupling.
-The system allows characters to attack the enemics and calculate the damage to display the results in dynamically.
+This project demonstrates the concepts of inheritance, polymorphism, method overloading, method overriding, interfaces, and coupling.
+In the program the characters attack the enemics and calculate the damage to display the results in dynamically.

-## Classes
+## Classes Structure

 ### Character
 Abstract class for the character.
 Modifier and assigned to refer to the current instance.